 This guide will show you how to execute a good cash out strategy and explain when and not to use the cash out option during your sports bets.

 Cash out at betting sites is very self-explanatory.
-It is a very popular function that allows punters a chance to make a profit - and in some cases a loss - by ending their bet before the sporting event in question has come to an end.
+It is a very popular function which is used at the majority of the top UK online bookmakers.
+Cash out betting allows punters a chance to make a profit - and in some cases a loss - by ending their bet before the sporting event in question has come to an end.

 Using a cash out strategy allows you to follow the bet online and see what offer is on the table from the bookmaker.
 If your selected team has a narrow lead and you are not confident of them hanging on, then using the cash out option is seen as a safety net.